What Else Is There?

 "What Else Is There?" is the third single from the Norwegian duo Röyksopp's second album The Understanding.
 It features the vocals of Karin Dreijer from the Swedish electronica duo The Knife.
 The album was released in the UK with the help of Astralwerks.

 The single was used in an O2 television advertisement in the Czech Republic and in Slovakia during 2008.
 It was also used in the 2006 film Cashback and the 2007 film, Meet Bill.
 Trentemøller's remix of "What Else is There?" was featured in an episode of the HBO show Entourage.

-The song was covered by extreme metal band Enslaved as a bonus track for their album E in 2017, and by the one-man goth metal band Mortemia for their singles collection The Pandemic Pandemonium Sessions in 2022.
+The song was covered by extreme metal band Enslaved as a bonus track for their album E in 2017, by German techno marching band MEUTE in 2020, and by the one-man goth metal band Mortemia for their singles collection The Pandemic Pandemonium Sessions in 2022.

 The song was listed as the 375th best song of the 2000s by Pitchfork Media.